Ultra-Massive MIMO Systems at Terahertz Bands: Prospects and Challenges

 \section{Array of Sub-Arrays Design}

 Massive plasmonic antenna configurations are constructed as large arrays of antenna elements (AEs).
-Since inter-AE separations are typically in the order of $\lambda$, operating at high frequencies naturally results in dense packaging.
-For instance, while mmWave AoSAs require footprints of few square centimeters for a small number of antennas, a massive number of antennas can be embedded at THz in a few square millimeters.
-This densification is further emphasized with plasmonic antennas, where separations are in the order of $\lambda_{\SPP}$ (e.g., $\lambda_{\SPP}\!=\!\lambda/15$ for graphene).

-Such compactness in design, however, comes at the cost of limiting the beamforming and multiplexing gains of UM-MIMO, due to inadequate spatial sampling, and increasing the complexity of antenna array control \cite{zakrajsek2017design}.
-As a solution, large antenna arrays can be divided into multiple sub-arrays (SAs) of smaller size in an AoSA architecture.
-Deploying multiple AEs in a SA improves the beamforming gain and decreases the required transmission power for each element.
+Since inter-AE separations are typically on the order of $\lambda$, operating at high frequencies naturally results in dense packaging.
+For instance, while mmWave AoSAs require footprints of few square centimeters for a small number of antennas, at THz, a large number of antennas can be embedded in a few square millimeters \cite{akyildiz2016realizing}.
+This densification is increased with plasmonic antennas.
+This compactness in design, however, comes at the cost of limiting the beamforming and multiplexing gains of UM-MIMO because of inadequate spatial sampling and the increasing complexity of antenna-array control \cite{Sarieddeen8765243}.
+As a solution, in AoSA architectures, large antenna arrays can be divided into multiple sub-arrays (SAs) of smaller size.
+Deploying multiple AEs in an SA improves the beamforming gain and decreases the required transmission power for each element.
+Such AoSA configurations can guarantee a large number of directed, independent paths, each of which can be used to carry independent information.
 Hence, each SA offers the array gain, and the collaboration between SAs provides the SMX gain.
-This configuration results in a large number of directed independent paths, each of which can be used to carry independent information, which in turn results in high data capacity.
-For example, an 18 dB array gain is achieved with a $\unit[0.4]{mm^2}$ footprint at $\unit[1]{THz}$, using 16 graphene-based SAs, each of which comprises $8\times8$ AEs \cite{Han8417893}.

-AoSA architectures were originally proposed for mmWave systems in an indoor environment \cite{Torkildson6042312}, by investigating the effect of AoSA spacing, the alignment between the transmitting and receiving arrays, and the position of line of sight (LOS) blockage.
-Reference \cite{Torkildson6042312} concludes that SMX gains are more important than beamforming gains for indoor 60 GHz links with typical consuming electronics and computing devices.
-This is further justified by the fact that beamforming comes at the cost of increased system complexity, where the transmitter requires a perfect knowledge of channel state information for aligning the beam towards the receivers of interest.
+The number of SAs can be expressed as

+where A, $T_p$, $R_p$, and $\alpha$ denote the array footprint, transmitted power, received power, and path loss, respectively.
+This is derived simply by dividing the total number of AEs in an array ($A (\gamma/\lambda)^2$) by the number of AEs in each SA ($R_p/T_p \alpha^2$).